-World Studies/Modern World History
+World Studies Block

-Blocked with World Studies/World Literature
+Modern World History with English 10 World Literature

-Grade Level: 10
+Grade Level: .10

-Duration/Credit: 2 semesters/1 credit
+Duration/Credit: .2 semesters/1 credit

 Recommended Preparation: None

-Graduation Content Requirement: Social Studies Elective, Cont Issues (Classes of 2020 and 2021),

-Social Studies Elective (Class of 2022 and later)
+Graduation Content Requirement: .Social Studies Elective (Class of 2022 and later

-Fees: None
+Fees: .None

 Course Description: This course combines the studies of history, literature and writing to give you a more profound understanding of past events and their effect on today's world.
 You will be expected to find relationships between the literature and historical developments of a time period.
 You will trace developments in world history from the Renaissance to the present, be introduced to major political and economic systems, and study some of the world's religions.
 You will examine the ways in which cultures change through interaction with each other and how technology, art, and ideas influence the development of civilizations.
 Topics may include the Renaissance and Reformation; the Scientific Revolution and the Age of Exploration; the Enlightenment and French Revolution; Industrialization and the Modern World; Nationalism and Imperialism; Revolution in Russia, India, and China; the World Wars and the Holocaust; the Cold War and Latin America; African Nationalism and Independence; Japan and China after World War II; and selected issues in the world today.
 See English section for description of World Studies/World Literature.